jrnold/jrnold.me/content/home/about.md

 I am an Assistant Professor of Political Science at the [University of Washington](https://www.polisci.washington.edu/) and Core Faculty Member in the [Center for Statistics and the Social Sciences](https://www.csss.washington.edu/).

+My research interests involve applying quantitative methods to social sciences, including, link to examples.

-I completed my Ph.D. in political science at the [University of Rochester](http://www.rochester.edu/college/psc/new-site/).
+I received Ph.D. in political science at the [University of Rochester](http://www.rochester.edu/college/psc/new-site/).
 Previously, I was Instructor of Political Science at [Emory University](http://polisci.emory.edu/home/) and a Pre-doctoral Fellow at the [QuanTM](http://www.quantitative.emory.edu/).
 I previously worked as a Research Associate and Economist in the